louis993546/Random-ideas/A better housing company/README.md

     - Location
     - Pricing
     - etc.
-  - One of the tennent becomes the manager-type guy of the apartment
+  - One of the tenant becomes the manager-type guy of the apartment
     - Why
       - Make the channel of communication easier to deal with
     - Responsibility